-The striking parquet hardwood floor in this apartment is not to be missed.
-In fact, the floor was one of the starting points for this home renovation, as the patterns and shapes on the floor were continuous and stretched all the way through the apartment.
-Seeing this cohesive flow helped the home owners to decide that their space should ideally be unifying and cohesive for cozy family life.
+You cannot miss the striking parquet hardwood floor in this apartment.
+In fact, the wooden floor was one of the starting points for this home renovation.
+The patterns and shapes on the floor of this 1930s apartment stretch all the way through the home.
+As a matter of fact, seeing this cohesive flow helped the home owners decide that their space should ideally be unifying and cohesive for cozy family life.
+For this purpose they called up Aboim Inglez Arquitetos to turn this home around.

 If you’re looking to create a living room that doesn’t point towards the TV, this house has three separate living areas that show you how cozy a space can be without the black box as a focal point.
-The sofa and coffee table point inwards to the center, while the middle room has a group space, and lastly the third room has a desk and bookshelves for more studious activities.
+The sofa and coffee table point inwards to the center, while the middle room presents a group space, and lastly the third room’s desk and bookshelves are for studious activities.

 The corridor was long and drab, covered in tiles that no longer matched contemporary tastes.
 Where there was previously a room by the entrance, this has been blocked off to form part of the master bedroom.

-The long corridor stretches all the way through the apartment, but it has now been given a bench all the way along, making the space quite useful and providing a place for different lighting elements.
+The long corridor stretches all the way through the apartment.
+Now it features a bench all the way along, making the space useful and providing a place for different lighting elements.

-The kitchen is located at the far end of the apartment, refitted with modern gadgets and given a facelift.
+The kitchen is located at the far end of the apartment, refit with modern gadgets and given a facelift.

 The kitchen looks out over the apartment courtyard in the back, and even has a back door.
 It becomes a social place for the neighboring children to pop by to play.